 Factoring involves selling your invoices to a company in exchange for an upfront payment.
 Typically, the company will offer you a percentage of the invoice's value.

-Many small businesses are hesitant to pursue legal action since it is costly, time-consuming, and nerve-racking.
-Contact a small business lawyer in your area who charges reasonable fees for sending letters for unpaid invoices.
-The threat of legal action can sometimes be enough to get people to open their wallets and pay the amount owed.
+Get in touch with an affordable small business lawyer in your area and ask them to handle the process for you.
+The threat of legal action can sometimes be enough to get people to pay the amount owed.

 Clients do not have to take advantage of small businesses.
 Demonstrate your willingness to advocate for yourself.